Youth Services & Programs

 Important Dates in Youth Services

-- November 6th - 5th Grade Battle of the Books kickoff
+5th Grade Battle of the Books has begun!
+Find more info here!

 Registration & Confirmation

 If a program requires registration, each child must have (and be registered with) his own card.
 Age guidelines are posted because programs are planned with specific ages in mind.
 Registration is available online; if you're unfamiliar with our registration system please visit the Youth Room on or before registration day.
 We may be unable to assist you on the phone on registration day because we are helping patrons visiting the library.
 Print or record your confirmation number.
 Think of it as your ticket, and bring it with you to the program.